This is about my adventure of independently hiking from Manali through the Solang Valley in India, but first…

-Somewhere on the ride home I realized that I had been too busy to take one single picture of the valley from Solang.
+Somewhere on the ride home I realized that I had been too busy to take one single picture of the Solang Valley during my hike from Manali.

 Just as I was dreaming of collapsing at the Drifter’s Cafe, we stopped on the highway.
 The one-lane bridge into Manali was blocked with a broken-down bus, not much unlike mine.
 On the verge of a freak out, I hopped off and began walking up the steep hill back to Old Manali, mumbling under my breath:

 “…there’s no place like the cubicle….there’s no place like the cubicle…”

 Again, I found myself wanting to laugh with relief and cry in despair at the same time.
 India.

 Then the rain came and the one stitch of sanity left in my brain snapped with an audible pop!

 Even after days of blue skies, an unseasonal rain came from nowhere as I walked the last kilometer home in the dark.
 Cold water dripped off of my nose.
 I looked into the black sky and laughed like a maniac.
 The beggars who usually bothered me on the way home kept quiet this time, either out of fear or pity.
 One even offered me some money.